 - People who don’t drink for religious beliefs

-In fact when you look at this market I find it difficult to understand why the marketing was not pushed sooner!
-It’s a niche but it’s massive.
+In fact, when you look at this market, I find it difficult to understand why the brewers did not push the marketing sooner!
+It’s a niche, but it’s massive.

-The thing is alcohol free cuts boundaries as it’s not just about the calories in beer it’s about what we eat when we have had a few to many!
+The thing is, alcohol-free cuts boundaries as it’s not just about the calories in beer.
+It’s about what we eat when we have had a few too many!
 It’s all connected when you think about it.

 It is also social because it takes away the need to drink alcohol in social circles!
-I have certainly found mentally for my health it makes a massive difference, one that many therapists in the alcohol world would find hard to understand!
+I have certainly found it mentally for my health, and it makes a massive difference, one that many therapists in the alcohol world would find hard to understand!

 I would love to know what you think?
-Would you consider alcohol free beer a healthy option or is it just not for you.
-Is alcohol free beer healthy as far as you are concerned?
-If so, what alcohol free beer is your favorite and for what reason?
+Would you consider alcohol free beer a healthy option, or is it just not for you.
+Is alcohol-free beer healthy as far as you are concerned?
+If so, what alcohol-free beer is your favourite and for what reason?

-For more info on your drining visit drinkaware
+For more info on your drinking, visit drinkaware